 Another good bulb

 If you’re not interested in replacing the existing trim kits on your recessed lights, you can buy standard LED bulbs without a trim kit.
 Costco sells a 65-watt equivalent for about $15, and it looks almost identical to a standard incandescent bulb.
 I picked up one of these for a recessed light in my bathroom, and it seems to give off the same color as the old incandescent bulb, but it’s actually quite a bit brighter.
-While the packaging called this a 65-watt equivalent, it actually puts out 750 lumens of light and consumes 13 watts.
+While the packaging called this a 65-watt equivalent, it actually puts out 750 lumens and consumes 13 watts.
 Given the comparison to the bulbs from Home Depot, this seems more light an 85-watt equivalent.
 Either way, I like it.
 I’m happy.

 LED bulbs are cooler… and they generate less heat.